bacionejs/editor/README.md

 Q: Why does it save to a timestamped file?
 A: For security, browsers can't overwrite files.

-Q: Did you use AI?
-A: Only for the lips and Press Kit.

 Q: What does bacione mean?
 A: It means kiss in Italian, as in, Keep It Satisfyingly Simple.